zach-morris/peripheral.joystick/Readme.md

 make PREFIX=$HOME/kodi ADDONS="peripheral.joystick"
 ```

+You can specify multiple add-ons, and wildcards are accepted too.
+For example, `ADDONS="pvr.*"` will build all pvr add-ons.

-On Linux this performs a cross-compile install, so to package the add-on you'll need to copy the library and auxiliary files manually:
+On Linux this performs a cross-compile install, so to package the add-on you'll need to copy the library and add-on files manually:

 ```shell
 mkdir peripheral.joystick